yitmeng00/inventory-mgmt-sys/README.md

 - PHP
 - JavaScript
 - jQuery
-- HTML
+- HTML5
-- CSS
+- CSS3
-- bootstrap
+- Bootstrap5
 - MySQL
+- DataTables
+- Chart.js
+- xlsx
+- bcrypt

 ## License
 This project does not has any license.